PIMJO/black-friday-deals/README.md

 [![Claim Deal](https://img.shields.io/badge/Claim%20Deal-%234CAF50?style=for-the-badge)](https://plainadmin.com/pricing?ref=GHPimjo)
 ---

-To explore more exclusive Black Friday and Cyber Monday deals, including special offers from our top products, visit our deal page at [Pimjo - Black Friday Deals](https://pimjo.com/black-friday-cyber-monday-deal).

----

 ### 13. **Broadcast**
 Self-hosted email marketing and automation software.
 Unlimited lists, subscribers, and a modern UI.
 Use with your favourite email service provider like Amazon SES, Postmark, Sendgrid, Mailgun, and more.
 Great for developers, small businesses, and agencies.
 One time payment license.
 - **Offer**: 35% off all licenses!